Residential Water Heaters

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE issued a pre-publication Federal Register final rule regarding test procedures for residential water heaters and certain commercial water heaters (June 27, 2014).
+DOE published a final rule regarding test procedures for residential water heaters and certain commercial water heaters 79 FR 40541 (July 11, 2014).
 For more information, please see the rulemaking webpage.

 DOE published a notice that proposes a waiver process allowing for the manufacture of certain large-volume electric storage water heaters provided that they meet a set of conditions set forth in the proposed rule.
 78 FR 12969 (February 26, 2013).
 For more information, please see the rulemaking webpage.